Matsdj/matsdj-shattered-pixel-dungeon/README.md

 ##Other
 Stewed Meat needs a reason to exist.

 Suprise attacks shouldn't work if they are to close to you.
+In other words enemies have short term memory of where you were and wont be suprised if they go through a door after you

 Add an extra row of quickslots